mediard/cem/README.md

 1) The floor plan is defined in myroommm.go3 with multiplayered walls.
 The complex reflection coefficients of the incident electromagnetic waves are computed based on angle of incident.
 2) Image-based algorithm is used in the ray-tracing code.
 3) The .TBL files are field strength.

+Compile: gfortran all_data.f90 raytracing.f90 indoor.f90 -o indoor_program -isysroot /Library/Developer/CommandLineTools/SDKs/MacOSX15.2.sdk
+The -isysroot /Library/Developer/CommandLineTools/SDKs/MacOSX15.2.sdk was necessary for me but may not be necessary for you.
+Then run ./indoor_program

+Soon a well-document C++ version will be released.